Information for Authors

 Chatbots are a popular technology in online interaction.
 They reduce the load on human support teams and offer continuous 24-7 support to customers.
-However, recent usability research has demonstrated that 30% of customers are unhappy with current chatbots due to their poor conversational capabilities and inability to emotionally engage customers.
-The natural language algorithms we introduce in this paper overcame these limitations.
-With a significant increase in user satisfaction to 92% after adopting our algorithms, the technology is ready to support users in a wide variety of applications including government front shops, automatic tellers, and the gaming industry.
-It could offer an alternative way of interaction for some physically disable users.
+However, recent usability research has demonstrated that 30% of customers are unhappy with current chatbots due to their poor conversational skills and inability to emotionally engage customers.
+The natural language algorithms we introduce in this paper overcome these limitations.
+With a significant increase in user satisfaction to 92% after adopting our algorithms, the technology is ready to support users in a wide variety of applications including government front-shops, automatic tellers, and the gaming industry.
+Moreover, the proposed technology could offer an alternative way of interaction for some physically disable users.

 Hypothetical Example 2 of an impact statement:

 While existing pattern recognition algorithms in autonomous cars can detect 99% of obstacles during a clear day, their accuracy drops to 10% in low-visibility environments with fog or heavy rain.
 The technology proposed in this paper has improved the accuracy of these algorithms in low-visibility environments to 80%.
 This improvement caused the expected number of collisions for autonomous cars to fall below the safety threshold needed to deploy them on roads.
 The economic implication of this advance is expected to increase GDP with 5% over the next five years, while reducing death tolls in the streets to less than 45% of current figures.

 - All articles must be submitted via our submission site at https://mc.manuscriptcentral.com/tai-ieee

 - Format your article for submission by using the standard IEEE two column format.
 Style files are available from the IEEE Author Center.
 In particular, please use the Latex template available here.